+The Ombuds provides an opportunity for informal problem solving.
 Communication with the Ombudsperson is off-the-record.
 Speaking to the Ombudsperson does not constitute legal “notice” to Dartmouth College.
 Anyone wishing to put the institution on notice should speak to a department or division head or invoke formal grievance procedures after consulting with the Ombuds Office.

 The Ombudsperson is not obligated to become involved in every topic brought to the office, although a wide range of issues will be considered.
-She reports to the President about issues and trends and has access to all senior administrators in order to directly raise questions about policies and procedures.
+He reports to the President about issues and trends and has access to all senior administrators in order to directly raise questions about policies and procedures.

-Last Updated: 9/19/07
+Last Updated: 5/8/15